apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 ### No Versioning Metadata Available

-When the first S3AFileSystem clients are upgraded to the version of S3AFileSystem that contains these change tracking features, any existing S3Guard metadata will not contain ETags or object version IDs.
+When the first S3AFileSystem clients are upgraded to a version of `S3AFileSystem` that contains these change tracking features, any existing S3Guard metadata will not contain ETags or object version IDs.
 Reads of files tracked in such S3Guard metadata will access whatever version of the file is available in S3 at the time of read.
 Only if the file is subsequently updated will S3Guard start tracking ETag and object version ID and as such generating `RemoteFileChangedException` if an inconsistency is detected.

 Similarly, when S3Guard metadata is pruned, S3Guard will no longer be able to detect an inconsistent read.
 S3Guard metadata should be retained for at least as long as the perceived possible read-after-overwrite temporary inconsistency window.
 That window is expected to be short, but there are no guarantees so it is at the administrator's discretion to weigh the risk.